brunobrown/logging-discord/docs/languages/index.md

 ### 1. Tools

-This project essentially relies on two tools as the foundation for overall control:
+This project basically uses two tools as a base:

 - [Poetry:](https://python-poetry.org/) For managing the environment and library installation.